UnknownMemory/WhatSample/README.md

 # SpotifySampled
-## View the samples a song contains on Spotify
+## Finds the samples of a song on Spotify
 ![](https://thumbs.gfycat.com/DelectableShallowAmazondolphin-size_restricted.gif)